 For racers, overall bike weight makes a big difference.
 A few hundred grams on a climb can be the difference between first and second.
 For the rest of us, weight can affect handling, as well as our motivation at the end of a long day in the saddle as we face that final climb.
 All of our test saddles were weighed in house; some came out under manufacturer claimed weight and some over.
 As a rule of thumb, as the weight of a saddle goes down, the price goes up.
 The lightest saddle in our test group was the Fabric Scoop Flat Pro, weighing in at a paltry 176g.

 This is impressively low weight is achieved by using carbon rails.
 It is possible to drop even more weight from other saddles we tested by selecting the carbon rail version.
-The Phenom for example is available with carbon rails and shell in the S-Works version boasting a manufacturers claimed weight of 155g.
-Also coming in on the low end of the weight spectrum, the Selle Italia Flite Gel Flow Saddle at 229g, and the Specialized Romin at 232g.
-On the other end of the spectrum the Serfas E-Gel Cruiser Saddle came in at 774g.
+The Phenom for example is available with carbon rails and shell in the S-Works version boasting a manufacturers claimed weight of 153g.
+Also coming in on the low end of the weight spectrum is the Selle Italia Flite Gel Flow Saddle at 229g.
+On the other end of the spectrum, the Serfas E-Gel Cruiser Saddle came in at 774g.
 It is important to keep in mind, however, that the intended use of the Serfas saddle is not racing, its design is focused on comfort for short, non-aggressive rides, and thus makes concessions in the area of weight.
 Each rider must balance the importance of weight with comfort, cost, and intended use.

 — Curtis Smith